Bereavement Leave by State — Guide for 2025

 What is a typical bereavement leave policy?

-A standard bereavement policy should include the following:
+A standard bereavement policy includes conditions like:

 How do I ask my boss for bereavement leave?

-Step #3: Be aware of your company’s policy
+Step #1: Check your company’s policy

-As for bereavement absence, your company policy determines:
+The company policy determines:

 - How much time off you will get,